 It is difficult to comparatively assess how much these changes are impacting student learning as the sample sizes are small and the faculty who rate these each year also vary from year to year.
-Further, this year a new approach to data collection was implemented (Canvas).
+There may also be an issue with the Canvas data collection as the assessment is not blind to students, which may impact the rating instructors give.
 Taken collectively, however, the data tell a story of improvement.
-For example, this year the summative instructor ratings suggest that there have been improvements in student outcomes, particularly with few students in the low end of mastery.
+For example, this year, the summative instructor ratings suggest that there have been improvements in student outcomes, particularly with few students at the low end of mastery.
 Perhaps the strongest evidence that curricular changes have impacted student learning is based on student exit survey comments.
-We have worked to build a seamless curriculum and students noted how well the curriculum prepared them for their capstone, specifically noting its cohesive nature and how each course built on each other.
+We have worked to build a seamless curriculum, and students noted how well the curriculum prepared them for their capstone, specifically noting its cohesive nature and how each course built on each other.